NotARoomba/AI-Jukebox/JOURNAL.md

 After making the box I fired up KiCad to connct the components, following a [tutorial](https://pimylifeup.com/raspberry-pi-rfid-rc522/) to connect the NFC reader to the Raspberry Pi and also a [guide by Adafruit](https://learn.adafruit.com/adafruit-max98357-i2s-class-d-mono-amp/raspberry-pi-wiring) for the amp wiring.

 ![alt text](/images/wiring.png)

+# June 30: README Fixes and Code

+I created some code and scripts that setup the nviroment based on the various guides for the NFC tag and Speaker.
+The code orks by assigning each disk a text and dpening on the text or the bitmask, it plays the correct minectaft disk or generates a song based on that bitmask.

 # Future Work